google-deepmind/mujoco/doc/XMLreference.rst

    function.
 If a new contact is detected it is added, allowing for up to 4 additional contact points.
 This feature is currently considered experimental, and both the behavior and the way it is activated may change in the future.

+.. _option-flag-midphase:

+:at:`midphase`: :at-val:`[disable, enable], "enable"`
+   This flag disables the mid-phase collision filtering using a static AABB bounding volume hierarchy (a BVH binary tree).
+If disabled, all geoms pairs that are allowed to collide are checked for collisions.

 .. _size: